ARSH2001/Internet-of-Things/README.md

 ## 📖 About The Project

-This repository contains the implementation of a smart electricity consumption monitoring system developed during the **Internet of Things** course in the Spring semester of 2021 at **[Your Institution Name]**.
+This repository contains the implementation of a smart electricity consumption monitoring system developed during the **Internet of Things** course in the Spring semester of 2021 at **Isfahan university of technology**.
 The system focuses on real-time monitoring of electricity usage through an online platform, leveraging **LoRa** communication technology and a mesh network architecture to enable efficient data collection and analysis.

 ---